linux-china/kotlin-curator-dsl/README.md

 ### Why DSL

 The CuratorFramework uses a Fluent-style interface, and it's good.
-But DSL will make it easy.
+But DSL will make it easy to read and write.

 ### Curator Recipes